Global correlations of seismic elastic and anelastic

 At 100 km depth, where the resolution of seismic models is the highest, we

-that are calculated solely from temperature anomalies and constrained by
+values that are calculated solely from temperature anomalies and constrained

-experimental data on temperature dependences of velocity and attenuation.
-This
+by experimental data on temperature dependences of velocity and

-comparison shows that temperature variations alone are sufficient to explain
+attenuation.
+This comparison shows that temperature variations alone are

-seismic Vs and Qs in ca. 50% of continental regions.
-We hypothesize that
+sufficient to explain seismic Vs and Qs in ca. 50% of continental regions.

-compositional anomalies due to Fe-depletion can explain the misfit between
+We hypothesize that compositional anomalies due to Fe-depletion can explain

-controlling Vs and Qs anomalies, but other physical parameters, such as
+role in controlling Vs and Qs anomalies, but other physical parameters, such

-compositional variations, fluids, partial melting, and scattering may also play a
+as compositional variations, fluids, partial melting, and scattering may also

-significant role in determining Vs and Qs variations in the continental mantle.
+play a significant role in determining Vs and Qs variations in the continental

 Experimental data on temperature dependence of Q, Vp, and Vs